 I have two Meyer lemon trees, which produce an abundance of fruit twice a year.
 I try and incorporate lemons into any number of recipes, and used them in this recipe to add a bit of zing to a leg of lamb.
 This marinade can also be used on lamb chops, chicken, or even salmon. —CherylDLee

-- 1/3 cup lemon infused olive oil, or plain extra virgin olive oil
+lemon-infused olive oil, or plain extra-virgin olive oil

-- Roast the lamb in a preheated 350 degree oven for one hour and twenty minutes, or until the internal temperature measures at least 145 – 150 degrees for medium rare.
-If you like your lamb more done, roast until temperature is 160 degrees.
-Let the roast sit for 20 – 30 minutes before you slice it, so the juices have time to reabsorb.
+Roast the lamb in a preheated 350° F oven for one hour and twenty minutes, or until the internal temperature measures at least 145 to 150° F for medium rare.
+If you like your lamb more done, roast until temperature is 160° F. Let the roast sit for 20 to 30 minutes before you slice it, so the juices have time to reabsorb.